 Amazon’s Biggest Success: Amazon Prime

-From its free shipping perks to its streaming media services, Amazon Prime has become a sort of massive service umbrella for all things Amazon.
+From its free shipping perks to its media streaming services, Amazon Prime has become a massive service umbrella for all things Amazon.

 Nintendo’s Biggest Flop: Wii U

-Nintendo’s most notorious flop was the short-lived 1995 VR experiment known as the Virtual Boy, which only sold 770,000 units.
-But 2012’s Wii U was its biggest failure on the home console market.
-Trudging through a confusing concept and lackluster marketing campaign among other issues, the follow up to the smash hit Wii only ended up selling 13.56 million consoles.
+Nintendo’s most notorious flop was the short-lived 1995 virtual reality experiment known as the Virtual Boy, which only sold 770,000 units.
+But, 2012’s Wii U was its biggest failure on the home console market.
+Trudging through a confusing concept and lackluster marketing campaign among other issues, the follow-up to the highly successful Wii only ended up selling 13.56 million consoles.

-The Wii U’s reign saw the Pokémon publishers consistently losing money, an exceedingly rare event in the company’s 125-year history.
-The Kyoto-based game wizards reported an operating loss of $457 million for 2014, for instance.
-Just before the Wii U gave way to the Nintendo Switch, the company reported another $232 million loss in Q1 2016.
+The Wii U’s reign saw the publishers of Pokemon consistently losing money, an exceedingly rare event in the company’s 125-year history.
+The Kyoto-based game wizards reported an operating loss of $457 million for 2014.
+Just before the Wii U gave way to the Nintendo Switch, the company reported another $232 million loss in the first quarter of 2016.

 Nintendo’s Biggest Moneymakers: Wii and DS